Spark - AI Model Card

 Spark service operates within Nexthink Infinity.
 It uses AWS Bedrock LLM APIs for agentic reasoning workflows.

-Spark leverages API-based integration with third-party ITSMs solutions or manual upload of files that is indexed for efficient retrieval by the AI agent.
+Spark leverages API-based integration with third-party ITSM solutions or manual upload of files that are indexed for efficient retrieval by the AI agent.

 Security

 Nexthink employs HTTPS and AES-256 encryption to secure data both in transit and at rest.
-Nexthink's use of standard encryption methods aligns with industry best practices to prevent unauthorized access and protect data processed by AI features.
-Visit Nexthink Security Portal to learn more about Nexthink's commitment to information security.
+Nexthink uses standard encryption methods that align with industry best practices to prevent unauthorized access and protect data processed by AI features.
+Visit Nexthink Security Portal to learn more about how Nexthink is committed to information security.

 Caveats and recommendations